rbisdorff/Digraph3/docSphinx/tutorial.rst

 Notice that the stable low vector characterizes the **negative membership** part, whereas, the stable high vector characterizes the **positive membership** part (see Lines 9-10 above).
 The bipolar **fusion** assembles eventually both stable parts into the correct pre-kernel characteristic vector (Line 12).

-The adjacency matrix of a symmetric digraph staying *unchanged* by the transposition operator, the previous computations, when qualifyfing the same pre-kernel as a *terminal* instance, will hence produce exactly the same result.
+The adjacency matrix of a symmetric digraph staying *unchanged* by the transposition operator, the previous computations, when qualifying the same pre-kernel as a *terminal* instance, will hence produce exactly the same result.

 It is worthwhile noticing again the essential computational role, the logical *indeterminate* value **0.0** is playing in this dual fixpoint algorithm implementation.
 To implement such kind of algorithms without this logical neutral term, would be like implementing numerical algorithms without a possible usage of the number 0.
 Infinitely many *impossibility results* would come up.